IRS Audit! The Big White Envelope in the Mail

 Let's take a moment to look at how your return was chosen for this honor.

 The first possibility is the easiest to deal with: the IRS has been notified of income through a third party, and they can't find it on your tax return.
 The W-2 or 1099 might have been left off in error, you might not have received it, or you might have reported it on a different line than the IRS was expecting.
+This type of error usually generates a CP-2000 letter rather than a prove-something-to-us audit, so it's unlikely to be the sole cause of your big white envelope.

 The next possibility arises because every tax return runs through an IRS computer that assigns a statistical score.
 Scoring is based partly on complexity – more forms allow more opportunity for errors and omissions.
 Large amounts on certain forms are a concern – Schedule A (itemized deductions) high in relation to income, Schedule C (small business) with large losses or no income, Schedule E (passive and rental income) with high losses or property that appears to be personal-use.
 Large changes in the return from one year to the next may be a consideration.
-Opening a new business may trigger an audit because the IRS knows taxpayers don't always handle their start-up expenses correctly.
+Opening a new business can trigger an audit because the IRS knows taxpayers don't always handle their start-up expenses correctly.

 A third possibility is that your return is somehow connected to another audit.
 This situation typically arises when you're a member of a partnership or corporation, and the business books are being audited.
 Similarly, if your tax professional is caught getting fraudulently creative, it's likely that all the returns she did will be audited.